-Scientists agree that moving back into the water allowed the whales of today to reach the colossal sizes that they grow to by removing the restraints of gravity.
+Scientists agree that moving back into the water allowed today’s whales to reach the colossal sizes that they grow by removing the restraints of gravity.

 The low gravity of water causes less strain to the bones.
 This almost eliminates size as a constraint with the largest whale living today, the blue whale (Balaenoptera musculus).

-One of the most mysterious animals that live in our greatly unexplored oceans are whales.
+One of the most mysterious animals that live in our greatly unexplored oceans is whales.
 The evolutionary story of the whale is one that has confused scientists for years.

 It had been difficult to understand why an animal that had evolved to live in a terrestrial manner would then head back into the water, but it seems that food was the main motivator.
 This behavior would lead to the first whales evolving around fifty million years ago.